Authentic Lessons for 21st Century Learning

 Give each student a sheet of white paper, or pass out copies of the attached Historical Figures Project Template.

 Display slide 15.
 Students will fill in the required information that they found during their research and draw in any images and symbols that they associate with their historical figures.
+You can distribute copies of the attached Historical Figures Project Example to help guide the students.

 • Quote: Which quote would best reflect the historical figure?
 If the assigned historical figure has many quotes attributed to them, suggest to students that they select one of those.